 Two decades on — albeit after a rather significant break — I was still interviewing musicians, including James Blunt, Jewel, Rob Thomas, Brandi Carlile, Howie Day, Lifehouse, Secret Machines, Missy Higgins, Jason Mraz and Snow Patrol.

 Most of the resultant music-related work originally appeared on SheKnows.com, a site that I co-founded with my best buddy back in 1999.
 Basically, SheKnows was an offshoot of my DIY career.
 I sold my stake in the company several years ago, but stayed on as an editor for a few more years… long enough to see it become one of the top websites for women.

 I’ve also been the editor-in-chief of two national print magazines, freelanced for several other major publications, and have worked on other projects both in print and online.
 (I also worked for a few years in the music business and was married to a British drummer — I met him on his first US tour — but those are stories for another time, children.)

 But the stories here — that’s where it all began.

 Here on andwhatsnext.com, I have compiled some of my photos, autographs, backstage passes and other assorted goodies — along with some of my recollections.
 It’s about time these memories came out of their boxes and into the world!

 And what’s next?
 Well, there’s always something amazing and unexpected around the corner.
 Watch for it.

 P.S.
 Have memories to share?
-Please post them in the comments section — there’s one for every article (including this one).
+Please post them in the comments section — there’s one for every article.